 While these resources and tools have been well-received, ECF learnt from conversations with leaders across the Church, that there was a need for financial handbook that provides greater depth around sound financial management practices and principles, and which also shares year-round, theologically driven stewardship practices.

-To answer that need, in the spring of 2019, ECF will release the first edition of the Finance Resource Guide (FRG).
+To answer that need, in 2019, ECF will release the first edition of the Finance Resource Guide (FRG).
 At its core, the FRG sparks conversation, providing the cornerstone finance text that church leaders are looking for to become strategic and smart custodians of their parish’s financial assets.
 The FRG joins ECF’s other essential publications - the Vestry Resource Guide and Funding Future Ministry.

 Combining practical finance with scripture

 Grounded in scripture, the FRG inspires readers to face their discomfort about money and engage the question of why money is important in our congregations: It keeps the lights on, it pays our clergy, and most importantly, it makes the mission of our congregations possible through programs, outreach and advocacy.
 Going deeper, the FRG pushes readers to consider both the harder conversation – why we as people of faith need to talk about money – and how the answers are critical to the health of a community of faith.
 Readers are given tools to discuss the oft-conflicting ideas about money from scripture (evidence of God’s blessing, “the love of money is the root of all evil,” “easier for a camel to pass through the eye of a needle than for a rich man to enter heaven,” etc.) making the FRG a powerful integration of the Gospel and financial expertise.